barrosohub/install_docker_ce_on_ubuntu/README.md

-# Instalação do Docker no Ubuntu 20.04
+# Instalação do Docker CE no Ubuntu

-Este script Bash automatiza o processo de instalação do Docker no Ubuntu 20.04.
+Este script Bash automatiza o processo de instalação do Docker no Ubuntu

 ## Resumo do script